|Official Plant Name||Laburnum|

 Left alone, Laburnum will grow to be a small, highly-branched tree.
 It can be pruned and trained to grow as a shrub, or as an erect tree with a branchless trunk and a heavy crown.

-Besides being poisonous and requiring some pruning, Laburnums are susceptible to quite a number of pests and diseases.
+Besides requiring some pruning, Laburnums are susceptible to quite a number of pests and diseases.
 As such, it is a high-maintenance plant.

 Background and Origins